explcre/Adaptable-and-intrepretable-multi-task-learning-based-gene-level-methylation-estimation/README.md

 There will be cache file in `./cache/` if you will use same setting of number of residue for multiple dataset for multiple times, you can keep it so  that to save time for preprocessing.

-There will be some data in `tensorboard-log`, you can use command `tensorboard --logdir="./tensorboard_log/` to start the tensorboard to see the validation accuracy and weight distribution of each dataset each stages and each settings.
+There will be some data in `./tensorboard-log/`, you can use command `tensorboard --logdir="./tensorboard_log/` to start the tensorboard to see the validation accuracy and weight distribution of each dataset each stages and each settings.

 ## Research Project Background
 This project mainly focus on topics on methylation, which is a phenomenon in DNA which will cause dysfunction.
 We want use residual methylation data to predict the diseases.